KaivalyaD/windev-final-project-2021/README.md

 ## About Project:

-This is a programming exercise written using only  <br />
-the Win32 SDK and the design patterns from Microsoft's  <br />
-Component Object Model (COM).  <br />
+This is a programming exercise written using only the Win32 SDK and the design patterns from Microsoft's Component Object Model (COM). <br />

-Syntax highlighting, Intellisence and the Text Editor  <br />
-in Visual Studio 2019 were the only features of the  <br />
+Syntax highlighting, Intellisence and the Text Editor in Visual Studio 2019 were the only features of the IDE utilized.  <br />
-IDE utilized.  <br />

 Everything including the GUI is typed by hand.
-All  <br />
-files were built using only command line utilities.  <br />
+All files were built using only command line utilities.  <br />

-Development began on 20-09-2021 and lasted until  <br />
+Development began on 20-09-2021 and lasted until 12-03-2022.  <br />
-12-03-2022.  <br />

 Developer:   Kaivalya Vishwakumar Deshpande  <br />